vitusventure/5thSRD/docs/rules/abilities/saving_throws.md

+description: Rules for saving throws from the 5th Edition (5e) System Reference Document (SRD)

 # Saving Throws
 A saving throw--also called a save--represents an attempt to resist a spell, a trap, a poison, a disease, or a similar threat.
 You don’t normally decide to make a saving throw; you are forced to make one because your character or monster is at risk of harm.